tshapedconsultant/Predictive-Responsible-Maintenance/README.md

 OSF_risk = Tool_wear_Torque / OSF_threshold
 ```
 - Normalized stress level (0.0-1.0 = safe, >1.0 = at risk)

+### Physics-Based Feature Explanations

+The engineered features in this model are grounded in fundamental mechanical and thermal physics principles that govern industrial machinery behavior:

+**Temperature Difference (Heat Transfer Physics):**
+The temperature difference (`Temp_diff = Process_temp - Air_temp`) represents the thermal gradient driving heat dissipation from the machine to its environment.
+According to Newton's law of cooling, the rate of heat transfer is proportional to this temperature difference.
+When `Temp_diff < 8.6K` combined with low rotational speed, the machine cannot effectively dissipate heat through forced convection (airflow), leading to Heat Dissipation Failure (HDF).
+This follows the heat transfer equation: `Q = h·A·ΔT`, where heat flux (Q) depends on the temperature difference (ΔT), surface area (A), and heat transfer coefficient (h), which is reduced at low rotational speeds.

+**Power Calculation (Rotational Dynamics):**
+The power feature (`Power = Torque × Rotational_speed × 2π/60`) derives from fundamental rotational mechanics.
+Power in rotating systems is the product of torque (τ) and angular velocity (ω): `P = τ·ω`.
+The conversion factor `2π/60` transforms rpm to rad/s.
+Power failures occur when the system operates outside the safe operating window (3500W < P < 9000W), indicating either insufficient power delivery (underpowered operation) or excessive power demand (overload conditions), both of which violate the machine's design specifications and lead to Power Failure (PWF).

+**Tool Wear × Torque (Material Fatigue Physics):**
+The `Tool_wear_Torque` metric combines cumulative damage (tool wear) with applied stress (torque), following the principles of fatigue failure and cumulative damage theory (Miner's rule).
+As tools wear, their material properties degrade, reducing the maximum stress they can withstand.
+The product `Tool_wear × Torque` represents accumulated stress cycles, where each operating minute at a given torque level contributes to material fatigue.
+When this accumulated stress exceeds the material's endurance limit (thresholds: L=11,000, M=12,000, H=13,000 min·Nm), the material undergoes Overstrain Failure (OSF) due to progressive microcrack propagation and eventual fracture.

+**OSF Risk Score (Normalized Stress Analysis):**
+The OSF risk score normalizes the accumulated stress relative to the material's failure threshold, following the stress-life (S-N) curve relationship.
+Values < 1.0 indicate operation within the safe fatigue limit, while values > 1.0 indicate operation beyond the material's endurance limit, where failure becomes probable.
+This follows the relationship: `σ_applied / σ_endurance = risk_factor`, where exceeding unity indicates imminent failure.

 ### Performance Metrics
 - **Accuracy**: ~99.10% (test set)